kamiwaza-ai/kamiwaza-community-edition/README.md

 ## License

-See license at the bototm.
+See license at the bottom.

 ## Discord